 Please note that your home study MUST approve you to adopt a child with Down syndrome or special needs.

-Step 6 – Create a family profile.
+Step 5 – As soon as you confirm with your agency that you will be approved for a home study, create a family profile.
 Family profiles are mandatory and must be submitted to the NDSAN in order to be contacted about possible adoption situations.
 Family profiles include pictures of you and your family, and you must adhere to the following:

 -Only professional pictures - No selfies, no pictures older than one year.